Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part3.md

 There are four main steps in the source code for this simple example.

 * **Step 1:** The runtime environment is initialized.
-In this section, the host detects the attached Xilinx device, loads the FPGA binary (.xclbin file) from file and programs it into the first AMD device it found.
-Then, the kernel object is created.
+In this section, the host detects the attached AMD device, loads the FPGA binary (.xclbin file) from file and programs it into the first AMD device it found.
+Then the kernel object is created.
 All Vitis applications will have code very similar to the one in this section.

 * **Step 2:** The application creates the three buffers needed to share data with the kernel: one for each input and one for the output.
 On data-center platforms.